Bram-R/PERSUADE/README.md

    Within the call to `f_PERSUADE(...)`, toggle options (`TRUE`/`FALSE`) for the analyses you want to run

 4. **Run the Workflow:**
+   - Use print(), summary() and plot() on the PERSUADE (S3) object
-   Execute all code in `PERSUADE_input.R`.
-Outputs—including figures, results, and R Markdown reports will be saved into a subdirectory named after the `name` parameter.
+   - Execute f_generate_report() using the PERSUADE object as input to generate an R Markdown report.
+Figures will be saved into a subdirectory named after the `name` parameter.

 ---